greg-munro/resOS-restaurants/readme.md

   - Quick access to view all restaurants.

 - **All Restaurants Page:**
-  - Filter restaurants by style, status, and cuisine.
+  - Filter restaurants by style and/or status.
   - Clear filters to view all restaurants.
   - Responsive design for mobile and desktop.